TheraPeeps

 AT HOME SERVICES

-Therapy in your Bay Area home, with a uniquely designed treatment plan.
+Therapy in your Bay Area home, with a uniquely designed care plan.

 SENSORY SPACE

-Consultation on the design and implementation of home based sensory spaces.
+Consultation on the design and implementation of home or community based sensory spaces.

 RESOURCES